 Committee Authority and Responsibilities

 The authority and responsibilities of the Committee are to:

-- review the activities of the investor relations and shareholder services functions of Schlumberger
+- review the activities of the investor relations function of Schlumberger.

-The Committee may delegate specific responsibilities, including those related to pension and profit-sharing trusts, to one or more individual Committee members or to management to the extent permitted by law, regulation, and the Articles of Incorporation of Schlumberger.
+- The Committee may delegate specific responsibilities, including those related to pension and profit-sharing trusts, to one or more individual Committee members or to management to the extent permitted by law, regulation, and the governing documents of Schlumberger.

-The Committee shall conduct and present to the Board an annual performance evaluation of the Committee.
-The Committee shall review periodically the adequacy of this charter and recommend any changes that it deems appropriate to the Board for approval.
+- The Committee shall conduct and present to the Board an annual performance evaluation of the Committee.
+The Committee shall review annually the adequacy of this charter and recommend any changes that it deems appropriate to the Board for approval.